 IBF Europe: Regulations for Distribution Support

-The IDFA Bertha Fund supports innovative distribution plans for international co-productions between documentary filmmakers in Africa, Asia, Latin America, the Middle East and parts of Eastern Europe (see IBF Europe Country List) and European co-producers (see MEDIA sub-program).
+The IDFA Bertha Fund supports innovative distribution plans for international co-productions between documentary filmmakers in Africa, Asia, Latin America, the Middle East, and Eastern Europe (see IBF Europe Country List) and European co-producers (see MEDIA sub-program).

 - The maximum amount awarded per project is €30,000.